Fortress Investment Group: Foundational years (1998-2017)

 On February 14, 2017, SoftBank Group agreed that it would buy Fortress Investment Group LLC for $3.3 billion.
 The SoftBank acquisition was completed in the last week of December, with Fortress being delisted from the New York Stock Exchange, and returned to being a privately held company.
+In December 2017, Fortress Investment Group loaned $100 million to Theranos with the loan to keep the medical startup solvent through 2018.
+At the time, Fortress also had "underdog" bets in a private passenger rail line in Florida.